Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship

-Faculty Mentors are expected to devote sufficient time to provide research and career guidance to the Fellows, meet with them regularly, attend Fellowship Committee meetings every six months, and help Fellows seek opportunities for career advancement.
-They are also required to cover all the costs of the Fellows’ research, other than Fellow salary and benefits, as discussed below in “What do the mentors pay for?” and “What is the role of faculty mentors?” sections.
-The Science Mentor, by default, will be responsible to ensure the availability of all of the above; but the specific arrangements and shared responsibilities will be determined by all Mentors of each Fellow.
+Mentors are expected to devote sufficient time to provide research and career guidance to the Fellows, meet with them regularly, attend Fellowship Committee meetings every six months, and help Fellows seek opportunities for career advancement.
+They are also required to cover all costs of the Fellows’ research, other than Fellow salary and benefits, as discussed above in “What do the mentors pay for?” and “What is the role of faculty mentors?”.

 - Annual bootcamp: each mentor is expected to attend parts of this weeklong event.